-Camila Bernal Shows Off Her Smoking Hot Silhouette In Latest TikTok Challenge: ‘Ain’t Playing Fair’
+Camila Bernal Shows Off Her Smoking Hot Silhouette In Latest TikTok Challenge: 'Ain't Playing Fair'

 A variety of positions were achieved during the short clip.
 At first, Camila leaned forward, her head resting against the doorjamb.
 Then, she was shown with her back to the camera lens.
 The celebrity leaned to one side with her arms stretched up over her head.
 This gave her audience a view of her curvaceous booty.
 She then continued on in several other poses before the video ended.

-As soon as she posted it, the commenting started and her fans couldn’t wait to voice their opinion on Camila’s clip.
-In well under an hour, the video had already gathered more than 6,400 likes and plenty of comments from her adoring fans.
+As soon as she posted it, the commenting started and her fans couldn't wait to voice their opinion on Camila's clip.
+In well under an hour, the video had already gathered more than 6,400 likes and plenty of comments from her adoring fans."A literal goddess!" declared fellow Instagram sensation Natalie Gal.

 "Silhouettes are sexy af," one follower remarked in the comments section.